A Maze of Time

 “Makish told you,” she says, “that you look like the old king.”

-“They picked the time, and arranged for a child to be born as Botzar’s twin.”
+“They picked the time and place for a child to be born as Botzar’s twin.”

 “What are the Bizra after, Niyta?”
 I ask.